ibexa/documentation-developer/docs/guide/content_management.md

 #### Content

-"Content" is the top level Location for the actual contents of a site.
+**Content** is the top level Location for the actual contents of a site.
 This part of the tree is typically used for organizing folders, articles, information pages, etc.
-This means that it contains the actual content structure of the site, which can be viewed by selecting the "Content structure" tab in the Content mode interface.
+This means that it contains the actual content structure of the site, which can be viewed by selecting the **Content structure** tab in the Content mode interface.
-The default ID number of the "Content" Location is 2; it contains a "Folder" Content item.
+The default ID number of the **Content** Location is 2; it contains a Folder Content item.

 #### Media

-"Media" is the top level Location which stores and organizes information that is frequently used by Content items located below the "Content" node.
+**Media** is the top level Location which stores and organizes information that is frequently used by Content items located below the **Content** node.
 It usually contains images, animations, documents and other files.
-They can be viewed by selecting the "Media library" tab in the Content mode interface.
+They can be viewed by selecting the **Media library** tab in the Content mode interface.
-The default ID number of the "Media" Location is 43; it contains a "Folder" Content item.
+The default ID number of the **Media** Location is 43; it contains a Folder Content item.

 #### Users

 ![Users in admin panel](img/admin_panel_users.png)

-"Users" is the top level Location that contains the built-in system for managing User accounts.
+**Users** is the top level Location that contains the built-in system for managing User accounts.
-A User is simply a Content item of the "User account" Content Type.
+A User is simply a Content item of the User account Content Type.
-The Users are organized within "User Group" Content items below this Location.
+The Users are organized within User Group Content items below this Location.
-In other words, the "Users" Location contains the actual Users and User Groups, which can be viewed by selecting the "Users" tab in the Admin Panel.
+In other words, the **Users** Location contains the actual Users and User Groups, which can be viewed by selecting the **Users** tab in the Admin Panel.
-The default ID number of the "Users" Location is 5; it contains a "User Group" Content item.
+The default ID number of the **Users** Location is 5; it contains a User Group Content item.

 #### Other top level Locations

-Another top level location, with the ID 48, corresponds to "Setup" and is not regularly used to store content.
+Another top level location, with the ID 48, corresponds to **Setup** and is not regularly used to store content.

 You should not add any more content directly below Location 1, but instead store any content under one of those top-level Locations.